Theories

 Such theories are not necessarily true.
 Rather, they are our object of study in what follows.

 Definitions are native to a theory, such that each theory can define its auxiliary notions in the way it wishes.
 In the following, we will refer to a theory by its main predictive rule, and assume that the theory contains the definitions and meanings of all common English statements.
-For example, in the case of the theory of gravity, the main rule says “If there are two physical bodies A and B, and A has mass m(A), and B has mass m(B), and the distance between A and B is R, then the force between A and B is so and so”.
+For example, in the case of the theory of gravity, the main rule says “If there are two physical bodies and their distance is R, then the force between them is so and so”.
 The accompanying definitions will define the statements in the premise of this rule.
-For example, “the distance between A and B is R” is defined to hold if we can take a tape measure, connect it to A, lead it in a straight line to B, and find B at the mark R. This definition would need again rules to define “taking a tape measure”, etc.
+For example, “the distance between them is R” is defined to hold if we can take a tape measure, connect it to the first object, lead it in a straight line to the second object, and find that second object at the mark R. This definition would need again rules to define “taking a tape measure”, etc.

 Applying a theory

-Def.
-2: If there is extremely bright round shape on the sky, then the sun shines.
+Definition 2: If there is extremely bright round shape on the sky, then the Sun shines.

 Meaning of “rainbow”: If there is a rainbow, then I can see colors in the sky.